-The proposed budget focuses on assets that are well past their useful life, subject to risk of failure and is some cases extreme risk of failure with severe consequences such in the One Mile Life Station.
+The proposed budget focuses on assets that are well past their useful life, subject to risk of failure and in some cases extreme risk of failure with significant consequences (ex.
+One Mile Lift Station).

-There are several proposed street rebuild projects that are included in the budget and most of these are projects involve the general fund.
+There are several proposed street rebuild projects that are included in the budget and most of these projects involve the general fund.
 These projects have assets underground and are at a high risk of failure due to their age and material type.
 Numerous streets within the draft program have terra cotta sanitary sewers, some of which were installed in 1889 & 1895 and cast iron watermain installed in the early 1900s.

-The total capital for the Utility on street rebuilds is approximately \$7.8 million over two years and some of these street sections include; Wentworth Street,

-Germain Street, Lower Cove Loop, Waterloo Street, Celebration Street, Princess, Peters Street, Brittain Street, Pitt Street, Rodney Street and St. James Street.
-Many of the street reconstructions are in the prime development areas.
+The total capital for the Utility on street rebuilds is approximately \$7.8 million over two years and some of these street sections include; Wentworth Street, Germain Street, Lower Cove Loop, Waterloo Street, Celebration Street, Princess, Peters Street, Brittain Street, Pitt Street, Rodney Street and St. James Street.
+Many of the street reconstructions are in the primary development areas and this work supports the roll out of the Neighbourhood Plan.

 St. James Street, Germain Street and Charlotte Street are prime examples of leveraging assets that need to be replaced and aligning with the City's priority of growth.
-St. James Street for example was listed on the Central Peninsula Neighborhood plan as key corridor and this transformational project will be coordinated between; Transportation, Water and Growth and Development.
+St. James Street for example was listed on the Central Peninsula Neighborhood plan as key corridor and this transformational project will be coordinated between; Transportation, Water, Growth and Development and Develop SJ.

 Another project that benefits both the Utility and helps to grow Saint John is the asset renewal project Lakewood Heights Sanitary System.
-This project is geared towards asset renewal and environmental protection, while creating capacity on the system for growth initiatives without having to build new infrastructure - a best use of assets.
+This project is geared towards asset renewal and environmental protection, while creating capacity on the system for growth initiatives without having to build new infrastructure - a best use of assets at the lowest possible cost.